EGjika/EGjika/README.md

 - 👋 Hi, I’m @EGjika
 - 👀 I’m interested in Statistics, Psychometrics and Data Science
-- 🌱 I’m currently learning nothing and everything
+- 🌱 I’m currently learning how AI is affecting our data
 - 💞️ I’m looking to collaborate on R and Python, EDA, modelling and prediction.
 - 📫 How to reach me LinkedIn https://www.linkedin.com/in/eralda-dhamo-gjika-71879128/?originalSubdomain=al
 - 📫 Want to know more about me: https://sites.google.com/fshn.edu.al/eraldagjikadhamo/home